 Sean Gibbons graduated from Manchester University in 1995.
 He a clinician who does part time research.
 He has been using sub-classification strategies for the rehabilitation of movement patterns, motor control, pain and behavioral conditions his whole career.
 The overall theme of his research has involved understanding how the traditional disease pathogenesis framework applies to musculoskeletal pain including the key functional mechanisms, their causes and barriers.
 His PhD was on the development of a screening tool to predict motor skill learning ability for motor control exercises in low back pain.
 His current research is on understanding the role of systemic inflammation as a mechanism in the disease pathogenesis framework for low back pain and its influence on motor control and pain.
 Part of this is the validation of a questionnaire to screen for low grade systemic inflammation and outcome prediction.
 He has presented his research at national and international conferences, has several journal publications and book chapters on related topics and teaches internationally.
 He is an Assistant Clinical Professor (Adjunct) at McMaster's Advanced Orthopaedic Musculoskeletal / Manipulative Physiotherapy specialization program and is a guest lecturer on other advanced physiotherapy programs.

+Prof Susanne Becker (PhD) is Professor for Clinical Psychology at the Heinrich Heine University Düsseldorf, German, with a focus on psychobiological mechanisms of human pain perception.
+In 2009, Susanne earned her PhD at the University of Mannheim, Germany, after which she was a postdoctoral research fellow at the Alan Edwards Centre for Research on Pain, McGill University, Montreal, Canada.
+In 2013 she continued her post-doctoral work in at the Central Institute of Mental Health in Mannheim, Germany, where she soon after become a research group leader.
+In 2019 she moved to the Department of Chiropractic Medicine at the Balgrist University Hospital, University of Zurich, Switzerland, where she was promote to Assistant Professor.
+The overarching goal of her work is to characterize neuroanatomical and neurochemical mechanisms of the interaction of pain and reward processing in humans and to identify pathogenetic relevant alterations of these processes in chronic pain.
+The main methodological approaches of her research groups are human behavioral testing combined with pharmacological interventions to challenge biopsychological mechanisms and neuroimaging techniques as well as computational modelling for data analyses.

 9. Abstract body /content